On eve of China summit, Biden administration subpoenas Chinese companies on possible security risks

-In issuing the subpoenas, the Commerce Department is implementing an executive order signed by President Trump in May 2019 that allowed the executive branch to prohibit the purchase of foreign-made communications equipment or services that could pose national-security risks.
+In issuing the subpoenas, the Commerce Department is implementing an executive order signed by President Trump in May 2019 that allowed the executive branch to prohibit the purchase of foreign-made communications equipment or services that could pose national security risks.

 The Commerce Department declined to say which companies it subpoenaed, saying only that they “provide information and communications technology and services (ICTS) in the United States.”